Annual Jazz Festival 2026

 Buttonwood Nature Center presents our 35th annual jazz festival, which continues to spotlight top professional artists each year that light up the outdoor stage with hot summer jazz.

-This year we present Paul Bollenback, Jeff “Tain” Watts, Ingrid Jensen, Troy Roberts, and Lucques Curtis.
+This year we present Paul Bollenback, Tommy Campbell, Ingrid Jensen, Troy Roberts, and Lucques Curtis.

-Ingrid Jensen (trumpet) –Jensen has been hailed as one of the most gifted trumpeters of her generation.
+Ingrid Jensen (trumpet) has been hailed as one of the most gifted trumpeters of her generation.
 As a sought-out teacher, collaborator, and soloist, it is easy to see why the New York Times calls her “as versatile as she is vigorous.”
 After graduating from Berklee College of Music in 1989, Jensen was offered a position at the prestigious Bruckner Conservatory in Linz, Austria.
 In the 1990s, she recorded three highly acclaimed CDs for the ENJA record label, becoming one of the most in-demand trumpet players on the global jazz scene.
 Settling in New York City, she joined the innovative jazz orchestras of Maria Schneider (1994–2012) and Darcy James Argue (2002–present).
-She has performed with a multigenerational cast of jazz legends ranging from Clark Terry to Esperanza Spalding.
-Jensen is prominently featured on the Grammy Award winning Mosaic Project, led by drummer Terri-Lyne Carrington.
-With a loyal fan base around the globe, she was hailed by the Jazz Journalist Association (JJA) as 2019’s Trumpeter of the Year.
-She is consistently listed in the top 5 in the Trumpet category of the Downbeat critics poll.
-Jensen plays a custom Monette trumpet, built personally by the master builder Dave Monette.
+She has performed with a multigenerational cast of jazz legends ranging from Clark Terry to Esperanza Spalding and is prominently featured on the Grammy Award winning Mosaic Project, led by drummer Terri-Lyne Carrington.
+With a loyal fan base around the globe, she was hailed by the Jazz Journalist Association (JJA) as 2019’s Trumpeter of the Year and she is consistently listed in the top 5 in the Trumpet category of the Downbeat critics poll.
+Ingrid records often as a guest on scores of projects, appearing at major venues around the world both as a performer and an educator.
+She is also an integral member of the highly acclaimed Blue Note recording band, Artemis, and continues to write for and perform around the world.
 Ingrid Jensen’s website here.

 Click here to see a list of ALL the performers in our 35 years of Jazz Fest!